hdijkema/qtmultimedia-plugin-ffmpeg/README.md

 Without it, I would have been lost.

 ## License
-This plugin library for Qt is licensed under LGPLv3.
+This plugin library for Qt is licensed under LGPLv2.1.

+## See Also
+- Checkout the zcVideoWidget that can be used to display video that is being played with the Qt MultiMedia framework